 Dr. Jennifer K.

-Canfield came to Huntingdon College in 2008 and is co-director of
+Canfield came to Huntingdon College in 2008 and is director of

 Huntingdon Choirs; founder and director of Huntingdon Harmony, a jazz /show

-choir; and the director of choral music education.
-Dr. Canfield received her
+choir; and program coordinator for the music program.
+Dr. Canfield earned her

 Bachelor of Music and Master of Science in Education (music emphasis) degrees